CroisetEric/srsp/README.md

 ```

 ##### Plexclaim
-The [[https://www.plex.tv/claim/|plex claim]] is used to add the plex server to an account.
+The [plex claim](https://www.plex.tv/claim/) is used to add the plex server to an account.
 This setting can stay empty.
-You can get your claim token from [[https://www.plex.tv/claim/]]
+You can get your claim token from https://www.plex.tv/claim/

 ### Mistakes
 #### Wrong ENV file name
-I had some issues getting the containers running because it would not read my [[srs.env]] file.
+I had some issues getting the containers running because it would not read my [srs.env](srs.env) file.
 This was due to my missunderstanding about the required filename.
 The version of `docker-compose` I installed (1.16.1) did not allow to specify a ENV file.
-Therefore [[srs.env]] needed to be called `.env`
+Therefore [srs.env](srs.env) needed to be called `.env`
 Here are the contents of the `compose` directory:
 >/data/compose ls -a
 .env  docker-compose.yml